preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/header/index.rst

-Header for Workplace
+Header for Workspace
 ==========================

 This is an ongoing preliminary documentation for functionality to come in Omnia 6.5.

-Here you can edit header settings for Workplace.
+Here you can edit header settings for the Business Profile's Workspace.

 .. image:: workplace-header-new.png